seeba8/yet-another-pinboard-extension/README.md

 # Yet Another Pinboard Extension
 Shows your [Pinboard](https://pinboard.in) bookmarks in the omnibar suggestions if "pin" is prepended.
 Also, allows you to view, open and edit your bookmarks in your browser.
+Furthermore, enables (optionally) auto-copying new browser bookmarks to pinboard.

-Written in pure Javascript without external dependencies.
+Written in pure Javascript/HTML/CSS without external dependencies (But uses Mozilla's [Web Extension Polyfill](https://github.com/mozilla/webextension-polyfill) to be able to handle Chrome's differences (mostly, at least).

 Does not send any data anywhere, as far as I know (except to pinboard, of course).

 Current version: 1.0